ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-This task takes any file that ends with `.js` extension inside the `./js` directory, check for code errors with jshint, then concatenate them to `app.js`, and as we need a minified output; it's time to rename the file to `app.min.js`, then minify the code, and the last step it to output the file to the `./js` directory.
+This task takes any file that ends with `.js` extension inside the `./js` directory, check for code errors with jshint, then concatenate them to `app.js`, and as we need a minified output; it's time to rename the file to `app.min.js`, then minify the code, and in the the last step, output the file to the `./js` directory.

-Now, run `gulp js` from the command line, a new `app.min.js` file will be generated which will be used in the theme.
+Now, run `gulp js` from the command line, a new `app.min.js` file will be generated which will be used later in the theme.

 By default, the `_underscore` theme includes `customizer.js`, `navigation.js`, and `skip-link-focus-fix.js` files under the `/js` directory.

-If you just need to include a specific files, you can add them inside `gulp.src` array as:
+If you only need to include specific files, you can add them inside `gulp.src` array as:

 ```js
 gulp.task('js', function() {